 Putting time where it should be spent

 Tempo is all about being more productive and being able to maximize your time.
-The Tempo scripts from Adapatvist will undeniably save time through automation, improve user experience and convenience, and ultimately result in more actionable business decisions.
+The Tempo scripts from Adaptivist will undeniably save time through automation, improve user experience and convenience, and ultimately result in more actionable business decisions.

-Great things will keep coming: Adaptavist and Tempo are working hard to create more scripts together, automate more use cases, and help you save more time!
+Great things will keep coming: Adaptivist and Tempo are working hard to create more scripts together, automate more use cases, and help you save more time!
 In the meantime, why not give Scriptrunner a go?